Didayolo/ranky/README.md

 ## Other

-* Rank, `rk.rank`, convert a 1D score ballot to ranking.
+* Rank, `rk.rank`, convert a 1D score ballot into a ranking.
 * Bootstrap, `rk.bootstrap`, sample a given axis.
 * Consensus, `rk.consensus`, check if ranking exactly agree.
 * Concordance, ,`rk.concordance`, mean rank distance between all judges of a preference matrix.